Legal assistance services

 Generalist CLCs provide services on a range of legal issues to people living in a particular region or city.

-Specialist CLCs offer expertise in certain areas of law (e.g. child support, mental health, tenancy, immigration and employment) or provide legal assistance for particular groups of people (e.g. Aboriginal and Torres Strait Islander people, children and young people, women, refugees, the homeless and prisoners).
+Specialist CLCs offer expertise in certain areas of law (such as child support, mental health, tenancy, immigration and employment) or provide legal assistance for particular groups of people (e.g. Aboriginal and Torres Strait Islander people, children and young people, women, refugees, the homeless and prisoners).

 Community Legal Centres Queensland (CLCQ) is the peak association for CLCs in Queensland.
 They provide support and advocacy to the 33 independent, community-led CLCs operating in Queensland and offer information about how and where to access legal assistance services.